CURRENT INFORMATION REGARDING PERSONAL IINJURY (PI) CLAIMS PAYMENT EXPECTATIONS

-As outlined in the PI Trust Distribution Procedures under Section 4.3, Allowed PI Opioid Claims will be paid a simple pro rata share of the distributable proceeds held by the PI Trust based on the total number of timely Allowed PI Opioid Claims submitted (the “Pro Rata Payment”); therefore, a determination of the Award amount for each Allowed PI Opioid Claim could not be made until after the deficiency notification period ran and the final Allowed PI Opioid Claims were determined.
+A: As outlined in the PI Trust Distribution Procedures under Section 4.3, Allowed PI Opioid Claims will be paid a simple pro rata share of the distributable proceeds held by the PI Trust based on the total number of timely Allowed PI Opioid Claims submitted (the “Pro Rata Payment”).
+Allowed PI Opioid Claims who granted (or deemed to have granted pursuant to the Plan) the non-GUC Releases during the Voting Period will receive an Additional Award that is calculated at four times the Pro Rata Payment (the “non-GUC Multiplier”).

-If an Allowed PI Opioid Claimant timely granted the non-GUC release, the current estimated gross pro rata award plus non-GUC Multiplier gross award prior to any admin fees, medical liens if applicable, and attorney’s fees or case expenses (if you have an attorney) is $1,950.
+If an Allowed PI Opioid Claimant timely granted the non-GUC release, the current estimated gross Pro Rata Payment plus Additional Award prior to any administration fees, medical liens if applicable, and attorney’s fees or case expenses (for those represented by an attorney) is $1,950.

 Thank you,